 Butting with the head/ Eye gouging of any kind/ Biting, Spitting at an opponent/ Hair pulling/ Fish hooking/ Groin attacks of any kind/ Putting a finger into an orifice or any cut or laceration of an opponent/ Small joint manipulation/ Striking downward using the point of the elbow/ Striking to the spine or the back of the head/ Kicking to the kidney with a heel/ Throat strikes of any kind, including, without limitation, grabbing the trachea/ Clawing, pinching or twisting the flesh/ Grabbing the clavicle/ Kicking the head of a grounded opponent/ Kneeing the head of a grounded opponent/ Stomping of a grounded opponent/ Using abusive language in fighting area/ Attacking an opponent on or during the break/ Attacking an opponent who is under the care of the referee/ Attacking an opponent after a round has ended/ Timidity, including, without limitation, avoiding contact with an opponent, intentionally or consistently dropping the mouthpiece or faking an injury/ Flagrantly disregarding the instructions of the referee/ Spiking an opponent to the mat on their head or neck/ Interference by the corner/ Applying any foreign substance to the hair or body to gain an advantage

-We have designed our meditaion program to build strength and flexibility as means to improve your indigenous squat.
-Within twelve weeks you can build toward having the strength and flexibility to make significant improvements in both your Turkish Getup and Kossack; combine this with about 30-45 minutes of stretching three to five days a week; train hip flexibility, torso flexibility, and range of motion to improve kicks, throws, and ground mobility; an you're beginning to develop the musculature that will improve your indigenous squat.
+We have designed our meditaion program to build strength and flexibility as means to improve your indigenous squat, kneeling meditation, and sitting cross legged.
+Within twelve weeks you can build toward having the strength and flexibility to make significant improvements in both your Turkish Getup and Kossack; combine this with about 30-45 minutes of stretching three to five days a week; train hip flexibility, torso flexibility, and range of motion to improve kicks, throws, and ground mobility; an you're beginning to develop the musculature that will improve your flexibility and meditation.
 Meditative practice is an important part of a martial arts for as much as it is to be conscious and aware.
-To me squatting for a long while brings tremendous focus.
-If done sufficiently the discomfort of squatting for a long period of time will induce deep breathing and vigilant focus.
-With my stretch routine I often will stretch towards half lotus; in this stretch I bend over each knee and over my crossed legs - front and center; my recommendation is to be comfortable in all three meditative postures (kneeling, squatting, and sitting).
+From this ritualized practice I've developed the "patience meditation."
+If done sufficiently the discomfort of squatting, sitting, or kneeling for a long period of time will induce deep breathing and vigilant focus.
+With my stretch routine I often will stretch towards half lotus; in this stretch I bend over each knee and over my crossed legs - front and center; my recommendation is to be comfortable in all three meditative postures (kneeling 30minutes, squatting 15 minutes, and sitting 1 hour).
 Being relaxed in these will serve to relax breathing and cultivate the focus you need for proper meditation.